 Someone sitting in the back had muttered a ‘no,’ but Mrs. Smith did not seem to hear them.

 “Wonderful!
-We are going to be learning about colors!
+We are going to learn about colors!
 Complementary colors to be exact!
 Firstly, let’s review our primary colors.
 What are they?”

 Almost all the hands in the class shot up.
 This was easy stuff.